eweinhaus/EnergyPlan/memory-bank/activeContext.md

 ## Current Status

-The Energy Plan Recommendation Agent MVP is **COMPLETE** and ready for deployment (as of December 2025).
+The Energy Plan Recommendation Agent MVP is **COMPLETE** and committed to GitHub repository (as of December 2025).
 All phases have been successfully implemented, tested, and validated.

 ## Recent Changes (MVP Completion)